 In preparation for the semi-annual review with the program director, each resident / fellow is asked to complete a brief self-assessment survey.
 This is used to develop an individualized learning plan, help the resident / fellow keep track of various requirements such as QI projects, and guide the subsequent discussion with the program director.

-At mid-year and year-end, the fellowships program’s Clinical Competency Committee (CCC) will meet to evaluate fellows performance across the various core competencies and milestones; see the CCC description above.
+At mid-year and year-end, the fellowships program’s Clinical Competency Committee (CCC) will meet to evaluate fellows performance across the various core competencies and milestones; see the CCC description.
 In these meetings, the CCC will recommend one of the following actions:

 - No action (for mid-year residents in good standing)